jiaohehu/NPreview/DOC-html.md

   as well and it is shrinked or expanded in accordance to the size of the relative font size such as `0.7em`, `1.2em`.

+- Following BLOCK are to be place inside a <figure>:
+  PICT, TABR, FRMD, DIAG, VERB, MATH